rgl/windows-vagrant/README.md

 ## WinRM access

-You can connect to this machine through WinRM to run a remote command, e.g.:
+You can connect to this machine through WinRM to run a remote command.
+In a Windows Command Prompt session execute, e.g.:

 ```batch
 winrs -r:localhost:55985 -u:vagrant -p:vagrant "whoami /all"